(Orig. published 12/20/2019)

 And who is Veronique waving to, like the Queen to her subjects?

 Updates, 4/18/22: The transcript of the summary judgment hearing in Pozner v.
-Fetzer from June 17th, 2019, reveals that Jacob Zimmerman approached the bench and stated he was filing the burial permit “under seal” directly with the judge (pp. 91-92).
-I did a records request to the court and found no such filing was made.
+Fetzer from June 17th, 2019, reveals that Jacob Zimmerman approached the bench and stated he had the “sealed” burial permit and offered to file it directly with the judge (pp. 91-92).
+I did a records request to the court and found no filing was made.
 Zimmerman just lied, to overcome Fetzer’s hearsay objection to Green’s affidavit about a burial permit.
 (I’ve included my email exchange with Zimmerman, too, since I tried to get it from him personally, first, and he responded with evasiveness and abuse.)

 Update, 4/25/22: After I had published this blog post, the Monroe clerk, Vida Stone, did, in fact, provide me what looks to be a burial permit (issued by the Town of Fairfield); a list of cemeteries; and the sexton’s return for the month of December 2012, here.
 The sexton for B’nai Israel Cemetery is Samuel Green.
 So he has everything nailed down.
 Remember, the Fairfield clerk had no record of his paying the $3.00 for a permit, and no copy of it, yet here is the signature on this permit of (I believe) that very person.
 There are many indications these documents are not authentic.
 Researcher Mona Alexis Pressly has found layers and lines through the permit which she says means it was faked.
 The name “B’nai Israel Cemetery” is in a different typeface from the other cemeteries on the clerk’s list; there’s a nonsense date and time stamp on it; the publication date of the obit for the other person supposedly buried in B’nai Israel Cemetery in December 2012, one Valerie Boothroyd, says Jan.
 1st, 1900; and more.
 My discussion with Mona and others about these suspect features of these documents is here.
 Maybe you can find even more problems–have at it!